Making sure your toddler gets proper nutrition

-- Offer a variety: At this age, you may find that Baby only wants to eat one thing, and that everything else has a new home on the floor, or piled in unwanted clumps on the edges of her plate.
+- Offer a variety: At this age, you may find that Baby only wants to eat one thing, and that everything else has a new home on the floor, or piled in unwanted clumps on the edges of their plate.
 Don’t be discouraged by this – a picky period is fairly normal, and has a better chance of going away more quickly if you don’t make a big deal of it, which can give it the chance to become a power struggle.
 At each meal, offer something from each food group – even if it doesn’t get eaten.
 According to the Mayo Clinic, it can take repeated exposure to a new food before children will take the first bite, and even then it can take repeated tastes before it starts to taste normal or good to your little one.
 Continuing to offer a variety of foods with different textures can help you avoid pickiness down the road.

 - Be a good role model: Let’s face it: french fries are delicious, and ice cream is a great after-dinner treat.
 Still, it’s important to teach Baby about moderation – even at a young age.
-Encourage her to try healthy foods by making meals a sit-down occasion as often as possible, and describe the food as you eat it (“this yogurt is cold and sweet”).
-As she begins to understand what to expect, it will make her more inclined to try a bite.
+Encourage them to try healthy foods by making meals a sit-down occasion as often as possible, and describe the food as you eat it (“this yogurt is cold and sweet”).
+As they begin to understand what to expect, it will make them more inclined to try a bite.